 Every wheel thrown pot comes from a cylinder.
-Vases are tall thin ones and plates are short fat ones but they all begin as a cylinder, and bowls are no exception.
+Vases are tall thin ones and plates are short fat ones but they all begin as a cylinder.

 (Click for a larger image)